 As a licensed Sponsor you’ll have a variety of duties.
-Failure to meet your responsibilities can lead to your sponsorship licence being revoked, downgraded to a B-rating or financial penalties.
+Failure to meet your responsibilities can lead to your sponsorship licence being revoked, downgraded to a B-rating, your CoS allocation being reduced or financial penalties.

 If your sponsor licence is revoked, then it will impact your ability to employ any overseas (migrant) workers in the future.
 Failure to carry out duties leading to employing someone illegally can result in a civil penalty/ fine of up to £20,000 per worker.

 - Record keeping: at all times you must keep a photocopy or electronic copy of the relevant page of each sponsored migrant's passport or Biometric Residence Permit and contact details.
-You must be ready to provide this information to the Home Office upon request.
+Full details of what documents you must retain for each migrant worker can be found in Appendix D. You must be ready to provide this information to the Home Office upon request.

-- Ensuring compliance with the law: you must only assign Certificates of Sponsorship to migrants you believe will meet the requirements of the category you are assigning it to.
+- Ensuring compliance with the law: Both UK wider law and immigration law (for example you must only assign Certificates of Sponsorship to migrants you believe will meet the requirements of the category you are assigning it to).

 - Not engaging in behaviour which is not conducive to the public good.